CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 This project demonstrates applied expertise in securing and deploying Agentic AI systems within cloud-native environments.
 It highlights capabilities in secure architecture design, identity and access management, API protection, and observability, key areas for protecting modern hybrid infrastructures and AI-driven applications.

 ## 📄 License
-Educational and portfolio use only.
+For educational and portfolio purposes, demonstrating continuous upskilling and professional growth in cloud security and cybersecurity.